 Broadway Museum and Art Gallery

-For an insight into Broadway’s history, pay a visit to the Broadway Museum and Art Gallery, set inside a 17th-century building which was once The Angel Inn (entry £7 adults, children under 16 free).
-It takes you on a journey through Broadway’s different eras, from the rise and fall of the wool industry through its days as a coaching route stop to the arrival of artists, writers and designers.
+For an insight into Broadway’s rich history, pay a visit to the Broadway Museum and Art Gallery, set inside a 17th-century building (entry £10 adults, children under 16 free).
+It takes you on a journey through Broadway’s different eras, from its Roman roots to stagecoach tales and the history of the wool trade.
+There’s also a Cabinet of Curiosities, family trails and creative workshops.

-As well as the permanent collections, there are a series of temporary exhibits – currently including one on vintage postcards of Broadway and another on the history of the Gloucestershire–Warwickshire Steam Railway, featuring stories from people who worked on the line.
+As well as the permanent collections, there are a series of temporary exhibits – currently including one on John Singer Sargent and his circle, exploring the artist’s time in Broadway in the 1880s.

 Broadway Tower and Deer Park